 Sometimes we need to implement specific security rules, like user auto-logout, whenever a session is time-out or user closed his browser.
 There are several approaches to implementation of such behavior and very few information about how it can be done.

 I’d like to introduce you one of the approaches that allows you to use your set of actions on user’s browser close event.
 It may seem tricky and so it is.
-Anyway, to keep it simple I tried to make it in a guide style.
+Anyway, in this particular case, it was the most fitting solution.
+I tried to make the article in a guide style to keep it simple.
 Here is an example of how to implement a user auto log out in ASP MVC.

 It includes handling the following scenarios: